Pentathlon (Individual)

 To play in teams, set up two chairs per team and turn it into a relay.
 One person at a time will take a turn moving cotton balls for about 30 seconds to a minute, then tag the next player.
 Continue this process until all team members have played or until a specified total time has elapsed (such as 5 minutes).
 The team with the most cotton balls in their bowl at the end wins!

-You will need: Plastic bottles and small balls (for example, tennis balls).
+You will need: Plastic bottles and small balls (such as tennis balls).

-Start by filling 5 to 7 plastic bottles with water to give them some weight.
-Arrange the bottles in a row, leaving some space between each one.
-Place a tennis ball on top of each bottle.
-Make sure everything is set up on a flat, stable surface, such as a level lawn, bench, or table.
+Begin by filling 5–7 plastic bottles with water to add weight.
+Arrange the bottles in a row, leaving some space between each one, and place a tennis ball on top of each bottle.
+Ensure that the setup is on a flat, stable surface, such as a level lawn, bench, or table.

-The objective of the game is to knock the balls off the tops of the bottles without tipping over the bottles themselves by tossing the tennis balls.
-Each player gets the same number of balls to throw as there are bottles.
+Players take turns tossing tennis balls, aiming to knock the balls off the bottles without tipping the bottles over.
+Each player gets the same number of throws as there are bottles.

 Scoring: